Court of assizes (Belgium): Serious crimes

 The courts of assizes have original jurisdiction over all crimes (misdaad, crime, Verbrechen) that have not been correctionalised.
 Crimes are the most serious category of crimes under Belgian law (comparable to major felonies); correctionalisation refers to the process which allows for certain crimes to be tried by the correctional division of a tribunal of first instance instead of a court of assizes.
 The process of correctionalisation requires the prosecutor to assume the existence of extenuating circumstances.
 A consequence of a decision to correctionalise is also that the statutory maximum penalty that can be imposed for the crime is lowered.
-The decision on whether to correctionalise a crime is either taken by the prosecutor, or either by the council chamber (raadkamer, chambre du conseil, Ratskammer) of the tribunal of first instance or the chamber of indictment (kamer van inbeschuldigingstelling, chambre des mises en accusation, Anklagekammer) of the court of appeal, at the end of a judicial investigation or during the indictment proceedings (see further below).
+The decision on whether to correctionalise a crime is either taken by the prosecutor, or either by the judge's chambers (raadkamer, chambre du conseil, Ratskammer) of the tribunal of first instance or the chamber of indictment (kamer van inbeschuldigingstelling, chambre des mises en accusation, Anklagekammer) of the court of appeal, at the end of a judicial investigation or during the indictment proceedings (see further below).

 In practice, most crimes except for the most severe ones are correctionalised due to the heavy burden an assizes trial imposes on the judicial system.
 This heavy burden is caused by, amongst other factors, the fact three judges need to be temporarily discharged from their other duties, the number of witnesses that are often made to testify, and therefore the long time an assizes trial can last.
 Some high-profile ones can even last for months.
 As a result, most of the assizes trials held involve a homicide (murder or manslaughter) or other crimes of a grave nature.
 In this capacity, some extraordinary crimes against international law, such as genocide or crimes against humanity, are also tried by the courts of assizes.